graygnuorg/pound/README.md

 # Pound

 __Pound__ is a reverse proxy, load balancer and HTTPS front-end for Web servers.
-It was developed to enable distributing the load among several Web-servers and to allow for a convenient SSL wrapper for those Web servers that do not offer it natively. __Pound__ is distributed under the GNU General Public License, Version 3, or (at your option) any later version.
+It was initially developed to distribute the load among several Web-servers and to allow for a convenient SSL wrapper for those Web servers that do not offer it natively.
+Since then, it has acquired a lot more features. __Pound__ is distributed under the GNU General Public License, Version 3, or (at your option) any later version.

 The original version of __pound__ was written by Robert Segall at [Apsis GmbH](https://web.archive.org/web/20221202094441/https://apsis.ch/).
 In 2018, Sergey Poznyakoff added support for OpenSSL 1.x to the then current version of the program (2.8).
-This version of __pound__, hosted on *github* was further modified by Rick O'Sullivan and Frank Schmirler, who added WebSocket support.
+That version of __pound__, hosted on *github* was further modified by Rick O'Sullivan and Frank Schmirler, who added WebSocket support.